Planning to Appoint or Re-Appoint

 - Supervisors are expected to provide onboarding, training, supervisory dutires and performance management.

-- RPI processes appointments, maintains employee files and provides support to Supervisors, departments and research employees as needed.
+- HR RPT processes appointments, maintains employee files and provides support to Supervisors, departments and research employees as needed.

 Eligibility for employment status